• Skip to main content

 Miso's fermenting time is from 6 months to 2 years.
 It takes a lot of time.
 But some of the products are out in a much shorter time by adding additives to fake the deep umami and flavor.
 I don't recommend them because it's not real miso.

-I also don't recommend "Dashi miso" which dashi is already included in miso.
-It's handy, but that loses authentic miso flavor.
+I also don’t recommend “Dashi miso,” which dashi is already included in miso.
+It’s handy, but it loses its authentic miso flavor.

 dashi powder in a bag

-Miso soup is one of the most iconic dishes in Japan and dashi (soup stock) is the key ingredient for that.
-We have many kinds of dashi, and each one has its own unique flavor profile that brings out a new dimension to your dish!
+Miso soup is one of the most iconic dishes in Japan, and dashi (soup stock) is the key ingredient for that.
+We have many kinds of dashi, and each has its unique flavor profile that brings a new dimension to your dish!

 You can either make dashi from scratch or buy dashi powder at a grocery store.
 I use dashi powder (This one contains sardine, bonito, kombu, and shiitake mushrooms.) to save time in this recipe.